 The School of Continuing Studies can customize its programs and courses to meet specific needs of a country or a region.
 Customized programs or courses could be delivered in the host country or at McGill University in Montreal.

-Most recently, customized programs have been held in West Africa, East Africa and in the Pacific region.
+Most recently, customized programs have been held in West Africa, East Africa, the Caribbean and in the Pacific region.

 For more information contact us at parl.scs [at] mcgill.ca